-BERN, Switzerland — The Universal Postal Union said it has begun taking steps to fix the shipping policies that U.S. President Donald Trump’s administration asserted undercut American businesses.
+BERN, Switzerland (AN) — The Universal Postal Union said it has begun taking steps to fix the shipping policies that U.S. President Donald Trump's administration asserted undercut American businesses.

 The action came within days of the Trump administration giving notice it intends to withdraw next year from the 144-year-old international organization based in the Swiss capital that underpins the global postal system.

 Trump objected to the "terminal dues" that postal services pay around the world to reimburse countries for international mail deliveries.
 He said the dues, based on rates set by the UPU, provide an unfair advantage to China and developing nations.

 The U.S. plan to withdraw is "a matter that many members are also talking about as it is unprecedented and sensitive," the UPU's Director-General Bishar A. Hussein said in a speech to its 41-nation administrative council meeting in Bern this past week.